KantaraInitiative/wg-otto/README.md

 * Organization - Legal entity that can sign agreements and control services.
 * Federation - A group of organizations that cede some decision making rights to a central authority to lower the legal and technical costs of collaboration.
-* Federation Operator - A person or group of persons with responsibilities for setting the operating policies and procedures for an individual federation.
+* Federation Operator - An organization responsibile for setting the operating policies and procedures for an individual federation.
 * Participant - An organization that has joined a federation, sometimes also called a "Member"
-* Entities - A generic term for a service in the federation
+* Entity - A high level term for a service or group of services which partipate in the federation

 ## Schema